About

 The CreationThe creation (all material things, all mankind, and all angels), exist for the purpose of manifesting the glory of God.
 He created the physical universe (including mankind), in six literal days.
 God rules over the entire creation, being the rightful owner and proprietor thereof, bringing all things into conformity with the purpose of His will.
 (Genesis 1:1-2:3; Exodus 20:11; 1 Chronicles 29:11-13; Psalm 148; Proverbs 16:4; Isaiah 42:8-12; 1 Corinthians 8:6; Ephesians 1:9-11; Revelation 4:11)

 Sin Humanity forfeited its original state of righteousness by willfully sinning against God.
 God holds us accountable to pay the debt of our sins-death.
 Sin is either a transgression of God’s law or His character.
 Beginning with Adam and Eve, all have sinned, bringing death (physical and spiritual) to all.
 Since our fallen nature is corrupt, we naturally desire to do what is contrary to God's will.
-We are from either our guilt or corrupt nature.
+We are completely incapable of delivering ourselves—in whole or in part—from either our guilt or corrupt nature.
 In this condition, we are under God's wrath and are liable to all the miseries of this life, to death itself, and to the pains of hell forever.
 (Genesis 3:6; 8:21; Ezekiel 18:20; Ecclesiastes 12:13-14; Jeremiah 17:9; Matthew 25:46; Romans 3:9-12 19-23; 5:12-21; 6:23; 7:7-13; 8:6-8; Ephesians 2:1-3; 2 Thessalonians 1:8-10)

 Salvation - God is sovereign in all things, which includes the salvation of men.
 In eternity past, God the Father, knowing that all men, if left to themselves, would reject Him, and coming under His judgment would die in their sin, by an act of His own will graciously determined to save a people for Himself.
 Being a free gift of God, salvation from sin is offered to all men, which God Himself provided by His grace (alone), through the granting of faith (alone), because of the redemptive work of His Son, Christ Jesus (alone), to His glory (alone).
 In its broadest sense, salvation includes regeneration, justification, sanctification, and glorification.
 Regeneration is the divine act of God whereby the sinner is granted the capacities needed to repent and exercise saving faith.
 Justification is an act of God whereby He declares the sinner righteous based on the merits of Christ and imputes that perfect righteousness of Christ to the sinner.
 Sanctification is the work of God in which the believer cooperates with God in the practical outworking of his/her new birth.
 Glorification is the work of God, which is the consummation of one's salvation whereby the believer is given a glorified, spiritual body that is immortal and no longer subject to sin.
 The believer lives in this state of glory thereafter, forever, world without end.
 (John 3:3-6,14-21; 6:37,44,65; Romans 3:19-30; 8:28-30; Ephesians 1:4,11; 2:1-10; 3:10-11; Philippians 1:29; 2:12-13; 1 Thessalonians 4:3-8; 2 Timothy 1:9-10; 2:25)